 Hudson River Park

 The Hudson River Park flanks the Hudson from 59th Street all the way down to the south tip of Manhattan.
-I found it to be a great running track, if you don’t mind jumping over the occasional rat.
+I found it to be a great running track, if you don’t mind jumping over an occasional rat.
 The One World Trade Center approaches with every step as you work your way down.

 Fuel up: the annual Hudson River Park Blues BBQ Festival brings the city’s best BBQ restaurants and the country’s greatest Blues artists together in the waterfront park, all for free.